t9md/atom-smalls/README.md

 * Automatically start jump-mode with configured input length.
 * [easymotion](https://github.com/easymotion/vim-easymotion) style label jump.
 * Port of my [vim-smalls](https://github.com/t9md/vim-smalls/blob/master/README.md).
+* Can choose where label is shown from 'start' and 'end' of matching text.

 # How to use